shanelonergan/shanelonergan.github.io/_posts/2020-05-15-typescript-introduction.md

 ### Number

-Just like JS, there isn't a difference between integers and floats (decimals), as all numbers are treated as floats.
+Just like JavaScript, there isn't a difference between integers and floats (decimals), as all numbers are treated as floats.

 ```ts
 let luckyNum: number = 13